Creating and managing custom sensitivity rules

 To display the current list of sensitivity rules, in the Structural navigation menu, click **Sensitivity Rules**.

-The list contains the sensitivity rules for a self-hosted Structural instance or a Structural Cloud organization.
+The lists contain sensitivity rules for a self-hosted Structural instance or a Structural Cloud organization.

 For each rule, the list includes: